 Every project involves trade-offs.
-Knowing which way to go is easier if you understand the relative importance of all the factors you're considering.
+Analysis early on will help you understand the relative importance of all the factors you're considering.

 3 - 6